 Stannard (1975) published a map of all Illinois periodical cicada broods (reproduced at left).
 We discuss Stannard’s delimitation of individual broods on the relevant pages of this site; note, however, that no significant overlap is shown between Broods XIII and XIX.

-Because the broods do not overlap to any significant extent, the 2024 co-emergence of Brood XIII and XIX will not involve areas of extreme or “double” densities outside the norm of what happens in any other periodical cicada emergence year.
+Because the broods do not overlap to any significant extent, the 2024 co-emergence of Brood XIII and XIX did not involve areas of extreme or “double” densities outside the norm of what happens in any other periodical cicada emergence year.

 What would happen if 13- and 17- year cicadas did interbreed?
 See discussion below.